-If Italian politics was disturbed and some cracks appeared in the cracks appeared in the mythology of the boom, the socio-cultural integration of Italians in consumerism and its trappings seemed to know no pause.
+If Italian politics was disturbed and some cracks appeared in the mythology of the boom, the socio-cultural integration of Italians in consumerism and its trappings seemed to know no pause.
 Private car ownership proceeded at a pace comparable to that of pre-war America.
 Imported fashions and life-styles spread, often provincially exaggerated.
 The jukebox in every bar was a formidable symbol of identification.
 Domestic appliances entered (almost) every home.